vibraniumforge/cancan_lab-seattle-web-080519/README.md

       # TODO
     end
 ```
-   to resolve the TODO, think about the following facts
+7. To resolve the TODO, think about the following facts
      * CanCanCan gives you a `user` variable that's "visible" inside the `can`
        block
      * Inside the block you have access to a `note` variable